cinquin/parismi/Parismi_operation_overview.md

   can be opened through ImageJ, in particular with the LOCI Bio-Formats plugin, which can read a broad array of file types.
-By default Parismi writes BigTIFF with ImageJ metadata to specify channels, although for ease of browsing of output images (since BigTIFF is not always supported) it can also rely on ImageJ to output regular TIFF images, in which channels can be displayed as an RGB overlay.
+By default Parismi writes BigTIFF with ImageJ metadata to specify channels, although for ease of browsing of output images (since BigTIFF is not always supported by external programs) it can also rely on ImageJ to output regular TIFF images, in which channels can be displayed as an RGB overlay.
   - *Cell annotations and segmentations*.
 All data pertaining to automatic cell detections, user detections and edits, annotations, segmentations, and quantification results are stored in a unified format.
 Parismi relies on Google's `Protobuf` file